Engee documentation

 Out[0]:

-The diagram sigmaplot shows the dependence of the singular values of the MIMO system $H$ on frequency.
-The maximum singular value at a particular frequency is the maximum gain of the system over all linear combinations of input signals at that frequency.
-The singular values can give a better idea of the overall response, stability and tuning of a MIMO system than a channel-by-channel Bode plot.
+Chart sigmaplot shows the dependence of the singular values of the MIMO system depends on the frequency.
+The maximum singular value at a certain frequency is the maximum gain of the system over all linear combinations of input signals at that frequency.
+Singular values can give a better idea of the overall response, stability, and tuning of a MIMO system than a channel-by-channel Bode graph.

-Calculate the singular values of $H$ over the range of 0.1 to 10 rad/s.
+Calculate the singular values in the range from 0.1 to 10 rad/s.

 In [ ]: